 Tally: Antarctica 2 – Arctic 2

 If you are interested in a cultural experience, the Arctic is the place for you.
 Nobody lives on Antarctica save for research stations and scientists.
 It is an uninhabited continent.
-So the only culture you will explore are how explorers and researches settled the land of ice and snow and how people live there today.
+So the only culture you will explore are how explorers and researchers settled the land of ice and snow and how people live there today.

 But the Arctic has a rich and interesting culture of Inuit people that have lived in harsh conditions for centuries.
 Many still live as they always have hunting whale in dugout kayaks, dogsledding across glaciers in search of Caribou and burying shark and puffin meat in the earth for fermentation to get them through the long winters when hunting isn’t possible.